 Consider Your Spouse’s Reaction

 You know your spouse, likely better than you know anyone else in the world.
 At this stage, you can probably anticipate the coming reaction.
 Will it be a shock or a shrug?
 Are you in for a screaming match or a calm, detailed conversation?

 Whatever you anticipate, prepare for that.
 If all you do is fight lately, you may be in for a doozy.
-Then again, maybe you expect her to be on the same page.
+Then again, maybe you expect them to be on the same page.

 But even if you think you know what’s coming, prepare for other potential outcomes.
 Though it may not come as a shock, just hearing the words often stirs up all kinds of emotions.
 People don’t always behave as expected, so also get ready for surprises.
 Once you’re ready for any reaction by your spouse, good or bad, then have the conversation.

 In most cases, you don’t want to ask for a divorce and immediately start talking details.
 There are sure to be some situations like that, but for the most part, everyone probably needs time to decompress and cope.
 That said, you should at least give some thought to what comes next.

 - Take stock of your finances.

 - Know what you have in savings, where you owe money, and how your economic situation looks.

 - If you have children, consider what you want the parenting plan to look like.
 Do you want full custody or is regular visitation more in line with your situation?